AzureAD/microsoft-authentication-library-for-js/docs/Throttling.md

 };
 ```

+`msaljs` will throttle a specific `RequestThumbprint` if the server returns one of the following cases after making a call:

+* Response contains a 429 or 5xx HTTP status.
+* Response contains a `Retry-After` header *and* does not have a 2xx HTTP status.
+* The request requires user interaction, represented in `msaljs` as `UserInteractionRequiredError`.

-Before making a call, `msaljs` checks to see if a unique `RequestThumbprint` is currently being throttled, and if so, will not make that call and return an error back to the user.
+Before making a silent call, `msaljs` checks to see if a unique `RequestThumbprint` is currently being throttled, and if so, will not make that call and return an error back to the user.
+Interactive calls bypass this gate as they are made to alleviate the problem.
+Additionally, a throttle will be cleared upon a successful interactive response from the server.

 The default throttling time is 60 seconds, and maximum possible throttling time is 3600 seconds.

 ```ts
 export const ThrottleConstants = {